Configuration#

 prediction.to_csv("outputs/predictions.csv")

-The file paths that are used to read and write data in our script are particular to our working environment.
-These files and paths may not exist on an other analyst’s machine.
-As such, other analysts would need to read through the script and replace these paths in order to run our code.
+The file paths we use to read and write data in our script are particular to our working environment.
+These files and paths may not exist on another analyst’s machine.
+As such, to run our code, other analysts need to read through the script and replace these paths.
 As we’ll demonstrate below, collecting flexible parts of our code together makes it easier for others to update them.

 When splitting our data and using our model to make predictions, we’ve provided some parameters to the functions that we have used to perform these tasks.
-Eventually, we might reuse some of these parameters elsewhere in our script (e.g. the random seed) and we are likely to adjust these parameters between runs of our analysis.
-To make it easier to adjust these consistently throughout our script, we should store them in variables.
+Eventually, we might reuse some of these parameters elsewhere in our script (e.g., the random seed) and we are likely to adjust these parameters between runs of our analysis.
+We should store them in variables to make it easier to adjust these consistently throughout our script.
 We should also store these variables with any other parameters and options, so that it’s easy to identify where they should be adjusted.

 Note that in this example we’ve tried our model prediction twice, with different parameters.
 We’ve used comments to switch between which of these lines of code runs.
 This practice is common, especially when we want to make a number of changes when developing how our analysis should run.
 However, commenting sections of code in this way makes it difficult for others to understand our code and reproduce our results.
-Another analyst would not be sure which set of parameters was used to produce a given set of predictions, so we should avoid this form of ambiguity.
-Below, we’ll look at some better alternatives to storing and switching our analysis parameters.
+We should avoid this form of ambiguity because another analyst would not be sure which set of parameters was used to produce a given set of predictions.
+Below, we’ll look at some better alternatives for storing and switching analysis parameters.

 # Note: this is not an example of good practice